 Most of the hikes in Costa Rica lead to a natural attraction but even for those that don’t, the journey is half the fun as you wander through the various forests and changing landscapes.
 Whether you want an easy or challenging hike, this country’s got them all.
 Here are 10 great hikes in Costa Rica.

 Chirripo is the Everest of Costa Rica.
 It’s the highest mountain standing at 3,820 m (12,530 ft) in Chirripo National Park and requires an overnight stay at the base and up at the top.
-Many people do a 2 night stay so they can watch the sunrise at one of the peaks and then go back down.
+Many people do a 2 night stay to watch the sunris.

-The national park is highly regulated and reservations are needed at least 3-6 months in advance or visitors can book with a tour company that provides everything.
-You can carry everything yourself or hire a donkey to bring your belongings up to make it easier.
+The national park is highly regulated and reservations are needed at least 3-6 months in advance.
+An easier option is to book with a tour company that provides everything.
+You can carry everything yourself or hire a donkey to bring your belongings up.
 For intense hikers and climbers, the Mount Chirripo hike is the cream of the crop.

 Corcovado National Park